wangchning/vocabulary/Vocabulary.md

 ### morale    &emsp;    /mə`rɑːl/
 - The worker's moral was so low that they constantly comolained about the job.
 Only going home could cheer them up.

+### mug
+Mug is a funny word that could represent a cup, your face, or even what you do when you nob someone.
+And, if you mug someone for their mug, you may end up getting a mug shot taken of your guilty face.

+A mug is an informal vessel for drinking coffee or tea, as opposed to a china tea cup or a demitasse espresso cup, for example.

 ### multifaceted
 Diamonds are usually cut to be multifaceted, that is, with many angled flat surfaces, becauses this increases their ability to reflect light.